Help out ACNW by participating in Give Kids a Miracle Telethon

-NORTHWEST ARKANSAS (KNWA) — Arkansas Children’s Northwest is on a mission to support sick and injured kids and you can become a ‘miracle maker’ with just the click of your mouse.
+NORTHWEST ARKANSAS (KFTA) — Arkansas Children’s Northwest is on a mission to support sick and injured kids and you can become a ‘miracle maker’ with just the click of your mouse.

 KNWA & FOX24 are partnering with Arkansas Children’s Northwest to host our fifth annual “Give Kids a Miracle” telethon.